 Access Program - The English Access Microscholarship Program (Access) is a global program supported by the U.S. Department of State.
 Access provides a foundation of English language skills to talented 13–20-year-olds from economically disadvantaged sectors through after-school classes and intensive sessions.
 U.S. Embassy Albania is implementing an Access program for the first time for 25 middle school students from villages nearby Tirana.
-We plan to submit the proposal for the next round targeting the same age group of students from a small town outside the capital.
+We plan to submit the proposal for the next round, targeting the same age group of students from a small town outside the capital.
 In addition to the English enhancement component of the program, one key element of the Access Program is to familiarize students with important features of U.S. culture and values.
-An ETA working with the Access Program (as available in his host city) will be a great resource as a native speaker and engage students in activities related to U.S. culture and values as well as summer camps.
+An ETA working with the Access Program (as available in their host city) will be a great resource as a native speaker and engage students in activities related to U.S. culture and values as well as summer camps.

 All these programs are aimed at giving these participants English skills that may lead to better jobs and educational prospects.
 Participants also gain the ability to compete for and participate in future exchanges and study in the United States.

 English Language Clubs – These are not very common practices in the Albanian schools and universities.
 However, when they are initiated by an English Teaching Assistant, U.S. Fulbright Student or Scholar they are well attended and have proved to be very beneficial to the participants and creating a new model in the Albanian schools.
 Clubs may be hosted both at schools or local libraries.